john-kheir/home/docs/gettingstarted/ays.md

 - [Get the IP address of your Packet.net server](#get-ip)
 - [Install the G8OS on your Packet.net server](#install-g8os)

 <a id="install-ays"></a>
 ## Install the AYS templates

 The AYS templates for installing a G8OS require AYS v8.2.

-See the installation instructions here: <link here>
+See the installation instructions here: [Installation of JumpScale](https://gig.gitbooks.io/jumpscale-core8/content/Installation/Installation.html)

 <a id="install-templates"></a>